intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 If you take a look at `Kismet Libraries` that is implemented in Unreal Engine's source code (the static helper functions for math, line traces, overlap checks etc) that's actually what Epic Games is trying to do.
 Handling expensive to run operations in C++ and letting user get away with single function call overhead in the Blueprints graph.
 Imagine having to loop through all possible overlaps and querying them in blueprints instead of using `Sphere Overlap by Actors`...
 It would be a terrible experience for your poor CPU! 😛

+So, alongside with moving things into C++ during development as you need more performance, if you're not a programmer already, learning a few bits of C++ to at least offload some stuff from Blueprints to C++ side would be very helpful for you.

 ----

-Below, we are going to talk about "indirect" overhead of Blueprints.
+## Indirect overheads.

-## Pure nodes can be dangerous, because they are evaluated each time they're plugged to an input parameter.
+### Pure nodes can be dangerous, because they are evaluated each time they're plugged to an input parameter.

 There are two types of Blueprint functions:

 - Impure nodes
 - Pure nodes

-### Impure Nodes
+**Impure Nodes**

 ![An impure function.](/assets/images/per-post/blueprint-performance/impure-node.png)